winobes/L5/style.md

-Here I will keep a list of the conventions that I'm loosing so that I don't loose track.
-Generally I'll follow the linux kernel style with som exceptions.
+Here is list of style conventions.
+Generally we follow the linux kernel style with some exceptions.

 # Naming #